secretstartups/handbook/sales/playbook/discovery/index.html.md

     - Account activity/engagement history in Salesforce
     - Recent news or press releases
     - Research your contact(s) on LinkedIn, Twitter, and/or other social media platforms
-1. **Understand the persona** - Different toles within the prospect's organization will inherently care about and be motivated by different things.
+1. **Understand the persona** - Different roles within the prospect's organization will inherently care about and be motivated by different things.
 Consider the following:
     - Understand the persona you are engaging
         - [Buyer personas](/handbook/marketing/strategic-marketing/roles-personas/buyer-persona/)
         - [User personas](/handbook/marketing/strategic-marketing/roles-personas/#user-personas)